Home / Recipes / Brunch / French Toast Monkey Bread Recipe

 Instructions

-• Preheat oven to 350 degrees.
-Spray Bundt pan liberally with nonstick cooking spray.
+• Preheat the oven to 350 degrees.
+Spray a Bundt pan liberally with nonstick cooking spray.

-• Combine the cream, eggs, cinnamon, nutmeg, vanilla and salt.
-Whisk to combine.
+• Combine the cream, eggs, cinnamon, nutmeg, vanilla and salt in a large bowl and whisk to combine.

-• Cut each biscuit into quarters.
-Add biscuit quarters to French toast batter in batches.
+• Cut each refrigerated biscuit into quarters.
+Add the biscuit quarters to French toast batter in batches.
 Stir to be sure that every biscuit is coated.

 Tried this Recipe?
 Pin it for Later!Mention @PracticallyHomemade or tag #practicallyhomemade!